JetNoLi/go-router/IMPROVEMENTS.md

   * Make Consistent Flow
   * Use of AbsPath vs Relative in actual builds
 * Improve Env File Reading Flow
-* Replace Serve and Serve Dir with Built In Functionality
 * Setup Flow for DEBUG mode
 * Cleanup Logs
 * Review How Asset Paths are Passed, Perhaps Should be Tied to Context